 These trips are representative averages used by the San Diego Association of Governments (SANDAG) to estimate the impact of development on roadways.
-Specifically, the Multiple Family Dwelling is from the Condominium category and the Commercial rate is based on the trips for a
+Specifically, the Multiple Family Dwelling is from the

 12 Source: SANDAG.
 (Not so) Brief Guide of Vehicular Traffic Generation Rates for the San Diego Region, 2002.